 Introduction to SSO

-Sisense recommends that administrators always keep a Sisense password, so that the administrator can access Sisense in case the SSO server is not available.
+Sisense recommends that administrators always keep a Sisense password, so that the administrator can access Sisense in case the SSO server isn't available.

 Accessing Sisense after SSO is Deployed

-When accessing Sisense directly from the Login page, you can log in through Sisense by entering your username and password, or by clicking the link at the bottom and logging in through your SSO provider.
+When accessing Sisense directly from the Login page, you enter your username and password, or click the link at the bottom and log in through your SSO provider.

-For Administrators, in cases where your SSO server is down or you have switched providers, you can log in to Sisense through a backdoor:
+For Administrators, if your SSO server is down or you switched providers, you can log in to Sisense through a backdoor:

-- Log out of Sisense return to the Login page.
+- Log out of Sisense and return to the Login page.

 - Click Reset Password.

 - Enter the email address of your Administrator account.
-This only works for Sisense Administrators, other users cannot bypass the SSO authentication flow.
-You will receive an email to the email address you entered with a link to log into Sisense.
+This only works for Sisense Administrators.
+You'll receive an email to the address you entered with a link to log into Sisense.
 From this link you can access Sisense without going through the SSO authentication flow.
+Other users can't bypass the SSO authentication flow.

 Retrieving a Password

 On the Login page, users can reset their password through the Forgot Password link.
-Users who are accessing Sisense through SSO and forgot their password, cannot reset their password through the Forgot Password link unless you have defined a local password for them.
+Users who are accessing Sisense through SSO and forgot their password, can't reset their password through the Forgot Password link unless the Administrator defined a local password for them.

 Limiting who Receives a Sisense User

 When your user authenticates via SSO and then enters Sisense for the first time, a Sisense user is generated and associated with that user.
-Each user accounts for one of your Sisense users included your Sisense license.
+Each user who logs in this way is counted as one of your Sisense users per your Sisense license.

-If you want to prevent SSO users who do not already have a Sisense user from logging in via SSO and creating a Sisense user, you can disable the default functionality.
+To prevent SSO users who don't already have a Sisense user from logging in via SSO and creating a Sisense user, you can disable the default functionality.
 In the Admin page, under Single Sign On, toggle the Allow Creation of New Users via SSO switch to disabled.

-When Allow Creation of New Users via SSO is disabled, SSO users who do not have a Sisense user account already, cannot log in via SSO.
+When Allow Creation of New Users via SSO is disabled, SSO users who don't have a Sisense user account already, can't log in via SSO.

-In addition, sharing dashboards with users outside of your current list of Sisense users is not possible.
+Sharing dashboards with users outside of your current list of Sisense users isn't possible.
 If you try to share a dashboard with a user not associated with a Sisense account, the message "There are no users or groups matching your criteria" is displayed.

-When disabled, Sisense also prevents Active Directory users that do not have a Sisense user account from accessing Sisense when Allow Creation of New Users via SSO is disabled.
+When disabled, Sisense also prevents Active Directory users who don't have a Sisense user account from accessing Sisense when Allow Creation of New Users via SSO is disabled.